 Because many of us were raised in school institutions, we think negative peer influence is ‘alright’ (think of how we call bullying ‘resilience training’).
 This is a misconception.

-When talking about social pressures in school, authors Gordon Neufeld and Gabore Maté compared schools to bully factories.
+Authors Gordon Neufeld and Gabor Maté compared schools to bully factories when discussing social pressures in school.
 They believed peer orientation increases the problem of bullying in school:

 Avoid Bad Peer Pressure in School by Homeschooling

-Although peer influence can be positive in some cases, it so often manifests itself negatively and destroys family relationships as well as the character of the student.
+Although peer influence can be positive in some cases, it so often manifests itself negatively and destroys family relationships and the character of the student.
 Negative peer pressure can be avoided by limiting the influence of peers.
-This said the best way to negate these influences is to strengthen the influence of parents.
+This said, the best way to negate these influences is to strengthen the influence of parents.
 This can be done effectively by homeschooling children.